-A desolate spot then, that seems to have born witness to many miserable fates
+A desolate spot then.
+One that seems to have born witness to many a miserable fate.

 We have timed it though, with absolute luck, just as the sun is setting into the Sounio sea.
 This must be one of the truly greatest of Greek sights.
 One that hundreds of Athenians make the pilgrimage to see.

 But we had not originally come for this.
 We were only here as we had set off on the road south-east out of Athens to find Painia, somewhere along the route.

 And – tiny underneath the gaze of Mount Hymettus – known round these parts as Trello Vouno, crazy mountain, with its peaks full of bees and honey – 10km out of the city, we found it.

 There’s not too much to the town.
 Vineyards surround it.
 Panathinaikos’ training ground lies here, strangely deserted and forlorn, the gates hanging off their hinges, the pitches overgrown.
 But sitting quietly in a well-tended graveyard, away from everything, under the mountain’s shadowed protection, I finally find Hajidakis’ grave.

 It might be the most peaceful place in which I’ve ever stood.

 I’m told that at the end of his life, Hajidakis said to his friend, the famous newspaper editor Fyntanides “What’s left for me? (legendary theatre director) Koun is dead, (revered, Piraeus-born artist) Tsarouhis too.
 And now even (left-leaning party) PASOK are in power!
 But I’m very happy… I’ve found a nice grave for you to bury me in…”